ranggarifqi/react-product-management/README.md

 2. `npm start` to start the app
 3. If it's asking you to change the port, press Y
 3. The app will be available at `http://localhost:3001`

+## About Elevenia
+There was a problem when i tried to fetch from Elevenia API.

+It was CORS.
+So i tried to use proxy using (https://cors-anywhere.herokuapp.com/)

+But the request took so long to process.

+So i created a separate branch so we can check the feature.

+`git checkout feature/elevenia`

+### Elevenia API is called if we don't have any products data yet